Zeyu-Li/honor_cal_notes/README.md

 There are 2 truth values, true (T or topology) and false (F or contradiction)

-In math, there are established rules (which were set arbitrarily but is important for consistence around the world) for operations on truth values
+In math, there are established rules (which were set arbitrarily but is important for consistency around the world) for operations on truth values

 Most of the time, a truth table will be used to illustrate how operators effect the truth value of a statement